wenzeslaus/test-repository-for-open-science-class/CONTRIBUTING.md

 You can submit a pull request.
 Any pull requests adding additional fruits or lists are welcome from the students in the class.

-Before you submit a change, check the existing issues and pull requirests if they don't already make the change you are submitting.
+Before you submit a change, check the existing issues and pull requests if they don't already make the change you are submitting.

 ## Submit pull request